nkss-dev/Project-Hyperlink/README.md

-# KKR-Discord-Bot
+# Project-Hyperlink
-A moderation bot made specifically to be used in NITKKR only servers
+A moderation bot made specifically to be used in NITKKR-only servers

 ## Prerequisites
 - Python 3.9+